Thank you for visiting. We trust that you have enjoyed reading our articles.

 quickly.
 Rahab is not a hero because she is a prostitute but because she quickly hid the men sent by Joshua into Jericho after the king’s messengers knocked on her door and inquired about the spies (Joshua 2:3-4).
 Both of these people were flawed but were of great service to advancing God’s kingdom because they acted in faith and acted quickly.

-Third, always be quick to keep your promised to God.
+Third, always be quick to keep your promises to God.
 “If you make a promise to God, keep your promise.
 Don’t be slow to do what you promised.
 God is not happy with fools.
 Give God what you promised to give him.
 It is better to promise nothing than to promise something and not be able to do it” (Ecclesiastes 5:4-5).
 Many of us are procrastinators, or we wait for the perfect time to do something.
 The Bible says in Ecclesiastes 11:4, “If you wait for perfect conditions, you will never get anything done.”

 When you are faced with temptation, run.
 2 Timothy 22 teaches, “Run from temptations that capture young people.”
 Potiphar’s wife tried to seduce a young, handsome Joseph, but he resisted.
 Genesis 39:12 tells us, “… he left his cloak in her hand and ran out of the house.”